The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 3.2.1 The Arena and its Surroundings

-a) The rectangle where the dressage test takes place must have an even surface, not stony, preferably with a sand or artificial surface, it may be grass so long as it is not very hard or slippery.
+a) The rectangle where the dressage test takes place must have an even surface, preferably with a sand or artificial surface, it may be grass so long as it is not very hard or slippery.

 b) The arena will be 20 x 40 meters and will be marked by boards.